sublimetext-io/docs.sublimetext.io/docs/reference/pc_renaming.md

 ## Fork the channel

 1. Fork the [Package Control channel][pcc].
-2. Clone your fork to your machine
+2. Clone your fork to your machine.
-3. Open it with Sublime Text
+3. Open it with Sublime Text.

 ## Update the repository